ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 Transparency Services MUST maintain Registration Policies which govern whether or not a given Signed Statement is eligible for registration.

-Registration Policies MUST be made transparent and available to all clients of the Transparency Service by registering them as Signed Statements on the Append-only Log and providing a means of fetching and verifying the corresponding Transparent Statement.
+Registration Policies MUST be made transparent and available to all clients of the Transparency Service by registering them as Signed Statements on the Append-only Log.

 Transparency Services MUST reject any attempt to register Signed Statements until at least one Registration Policy is registered.